hchev001/UniPS/src/main/resources/frontEnd/README.md

 For Bootstrap 4 documenation, please visit: https://v4-alpha.getbootstrap.com/

+## Fake Rest Service
+Set up a json server if you need a fake REST service.
+More information can be found at https://jsonplaceholder.typicode.com/

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.